aryamohanan/square-calc/README.md

 # ESM Square Calculator

-A simple ESM module for calculating the square of a number.
+A simple app for calculating the square of a number.

 ## Installation